jhsieh731/frontend-template/README.md

 $ npm run start
 ```

-## Contributing to this project

-Please use the workflow and git conventions outlined [here](https://docs.google.com/document/d/1MJUp3kGXOG2ck8phtELk1Ph2AcBFZDMpM9j8dJTCeIw/edit?usp=sharing) when making contributions to this project.
-The guidelines are designed to increase the long term efficacy of the our engineering efforts, meaning the effort that goes into following these standards today will help save the engineers of tomorrow a considerable amount of time.

 ## Project Layout

 ### Project Structure

-This repository contains by the general frontend web file structure conventions we use at DEV.
-It has react-router, apollo integration, and styled-components.
+This repository has react-router, apollo integration, and styled-components.
 It also has a full developer environment with prettier, eslint, and travis set up.
-The repository was designed first and foremost to scale to large projects.
-It should be easy to extend the base file structure and setup here to much larger projects.

 ```
-project-repo-name
+soundbite
 └───.github
 |
 └───.storybook